ThijmenDam/ltp/README.md

 To run the code that belongs to the first subtask, you have to navigate to the [subtask2 notebook](subtask-2/Subtask2.ipynb).

-This notebook contains all the code necessary for completing the first subtask.
+This notebook contains all the code necessary for completing the second subtask.
 Additional documentation can be  found within this notebook.

 ## Contents
 ```